foundata/guidelines/markdown-style-guide.md

 #           An `ignore-words` list per proper noun avoids this, so this rule
 #           is a candidate to enable later if that list gets maintained.
 #   MD074 - MkDocs nav validation: not applicable, this repo does not use MkDocs
+#   MD093 - inline formatting in headings: this guide's own headings use
+#           backticks for file names, which the rule rejects.
+#
+# Front matter: MD025 and MD041 default to `front-matter-title = "title"`, so
+# a `title:` key counts as the level-one heading and `fmt` demotes a repeated
+# `# Heading` to `##`.
+If the renderer ignores that key, add to both commands:
+#   --config 'MD025.front-matter-title=""' --config 'MD041.front-matter-title=""'
 #
 # For details on any rule below: `rumdl rule MDxxx` (short summary) or
 # `rumdl explain MDxxx` (full explanation with examples and a doc link), or